-Rev. Julia McKay, Consulting Minister
+Rev. Julia McKay, Minister

-Rev Julia McKay considers Colorado Springs her hometown because she spent several years here as a young child living with her grandparents and all of her young adult work life here.
+Rev Julia considers Colorado Springs her hometown because she spent several years here as a young child living with her grandparents and all of her young adult work life here.
 She is so grateful to be back in town and is excited to now begin work with us as our consulting minister!

 She began as a church Music Minister and Peer Counselor in her late teens where she felt an early call to ministry.
-Right after graduating from Colorado State University with a degree in Music Education, she toured the world for a year as performer in the international organization, Up With People, in her mid-20’s.
+Right after graduating from Colorado State University with a degree in Music Education, she toured the world for a year as a performer in the international organization, Up With People, in her mid-20’s.
 This experience embedded a love for intercultural understanding and exchange.

 Then for many years, she was a music educator in District 11, working with diverse populations and developing extra-curricular leadership and personal empowerment programs for teens and young adults.

-She earned a Masters of Arts in Agency Counseling degree in 1996, and worked for Pikes Peak Mental Health as a Psychotherapist for 3 years.
+She earned a Masters of Arts in Agency Counseling degree in 1996 and worked for Pikes Peak Mental Health as a Psychotherapist for 3 years.
 Julia then took on her role as the first Executive Director for Inside/Out, which is still Colorado Springs’ own advocacy and support organization for LGBTQI youth.
 Doing this work is what led her to High Plains Church and to Unitarian Universalism.
-Mike Morran did some outreach to Inside/Out and Julia became member of this very church very soon after that!
+Mike Morran did some outreach to Inside/Out and Julia became a member of this very church very soon after that!
 She knew she had found her religious home and her call to ministry resurfaced.

 As a member of High Plains Church, she left in 2003 for Berkeley, CA to earn her Masters of Divinity degree from Star King School for Ministry in 2008.
-During this time, she also completed a full year as a chaplain resident at Evergreen Healthcare in Seattle, WA and served as the Intern Minister at Shoreline UU Church there.
+During this time, she also completed a full year as a chaplain resident at Evergreen Healthcare in Seattle, WA, and served as the Intern Minister at Shoreline UU Church there.

-Reverend Julia’s first consulting ministry was with Glacier Unitarian Fellowship in Kalispell, Montana, where she was a ¾-time Congregational Minister for 3 years, and was ordained there in 2010.
+Reverend Julia’s first consulting ministry was with Glacier Unitarian Fellowship in Kalispell, Montana, where she was a ¾-time Congregational Minister for 3 years and was ordained there in 2010.
 She received her Final Fellowship with the UUA in 2013.
 Some of you have gotten to know Rev Julia a bit when she served as the WUULF camp chaplain for a few summers.

 Rev Julia has also nurtured various interfaith collaborations throughout her ministry.
-In Montana, she served as the co-chair of Love Lives Here, a clergy driven arm of the Montana Human Rights Network.
-She is currently a very active presence in the Multi-Faith Leadership Forum and the UU Religious Leaders Council for Racial Justice in Denver.
+In Montana, she served as the co-chair of Love Lives Here, a clergy-driven arm of the Montana Human Rights Network.
+For the last 6 years, Rev Julia has been the full-time settled minister at Columbine UU Church in Littleton, CO.
+She was a very active presence in the Multi-Faith Leadership Forum and the UU Religious Leaders Council for Racial Justice in Denver.

-Contact Jessica at firstname.lastname@example.org.
+Contact Julia: firstname.lastname@example.org

-Contact Dianne at email@example.com.
+Contact Heather: email@example.com

-Dionne Myers, Office Administrator
+Chuck Hundley, Office Administrator

-Contact Dionne at firstname.lastname@example.org.
+Contact Chuck: firstname.lastname@example.org

 Michael Hawkins, Music Director

 Michael Hawkins has been leading the HPCUU Music Ministry since August 2018.
 As Music Director, he oversees HPCUU‘s music program and works closely with the Worship Team.
-Michael studied Electronic Production and Design at Berklee College and Music with and emphasis in sound design and cinematic mixing.
+Michael studied Electronic Production and Design at Berklee College and Music with an emphasis in sound design and cinematic mixing.
 He is a Colorado Springs native who teaches piano and recording arts through the Colorado Springs Conservatory and R.P.
 Lee Youth Center on PAFB.
 Michael is pleased to be able to share his talents and skills with our congregation.

-Contact Michael at email@example.com.
+Contact Michael: email@example.com

 Karen Holton, Bookkeeper

 Karen came to High Plains in the Summer of 2015.
-From the first moment she felt “at home” and became a member within two months of her first visit.
-Shortly thereafter she became a member of the finance team when it was learned she had 30 plus years experience in bookkeeping and accounting.
+From the first moment, she felt “at home” and became a member within two months of her first visit.
+Shortly thereafter she became a member of the finance team when it was learned she had 30 plus years of experience in bookkeeping and accounting.
 After being involved with finance, it became clear that the church was in need of a bookkeeper, so in June of 2017 she began the process of becoming familiar with the books and the system and took over those responsibilities in the fall of 2017.
 Karen continues in that capacity and hopes to do her best to assist in ensuring our fiscal good health in the coming years.

-Contact Karen at firstname.lastname@example.org.
+Contact Karen: email@example.com